 The Authority shall meet not less than 10 times in each year at dates, times and venues agreed by the Authority.
 In addition, the Authority may hold such other meetings as may be necessary for the due fulfilment of its functions, including meetings with the Garda Commissioner.

 Secretary

-The Chairperson shall appoint a member of the staff of the Authority to be Secretary to the Authority.
+The Authority shall appoint a member of the staff of the Authority to be Secretary to the Authority.
+The removal of the Secretary is a matter for the Authority.